imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 * ​[Aspect Ratio](react-native.md#aspect-ratio)
 * ​[Chained transformation](react-native.md#chained-transformation)

-Imagekit Javascript SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
+ImageKit Javascript SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
 It makes your code more readable.
 If the property does not match any of the available options, it is added as it is.
-See the [full list of supported transformations](https://github.com/imagekit-developer/imagekit-react#list-of-supported-transformations) in React SDK on Github.
+See the [full list of supported transformations](https://github.com/imagekit-developer/imagekit-javascript?tab=readme-ov-file#list-of-supported-transformations) in Javascript SDK on Github.

 {% hint style="info" %}
 You can also use `h` and `w` parameter instead of `height` and `width`.\